-Perhaps the question is wrong.
 You don’t have to decide between telling your own story versus telling family—or even ancestor—stories.
-This isn’t a case of choosing “All of the above” because you’re not sure of the correct answer.
+Neither is it a case of choosing “All of the above” because you’re not sure of the correct answer.
+They belong together.

 Telling stories of family members, particularly those who feature strongly during your growing up years, is undeniably part of telling your own story.
 Those relatives are part of who you are.
 They’re also part of how you became that person.
 They represent role models, not to mention the basis for a lot of your anxieties.
 And, whether or not you’re into “genealogy,” when you record the episodes of your past, you’re documenting parts of your family history.
 Telling their story is telling your own story.